Partnerships & NASENCo

-The iEOA is an independent professional body and registered charity focused on providing support on exams delivery in centres which will benefit all learners and help them reach their full potential within the education and commercial sectors.
+The iEOA is an independent professional body and registered charity focused on providing support on exams and delivery in centres which will benefit all learners and help them reach their full potential within the education and commercial sectorsm.

 Axcis is the leading supplier of special educational needs and disabilities (SEND) staff in England and Wales.
-They recruit special educational needs and disabilities (SEND) staff for mainstream schools and alternative provisions.
+They recruit special educational needs and disabilities (SEND) staff for mainstream schools and alternative provision.

-nisai work with students to help them achieve their ambitions through holistic learning, creating pathways to university and future employment.
-During thier time, they have worked with thousands of learners with various barriers.
+Nisai Group work with students to help them achieve their ambitions through holistic learning and creating pathways to university and future employment.
+Over the years, they have worked with thousands of learners with various barriers.

-GL Assessment is the leading provider of formative assessments to UK schools, as well as providing assessments for overseas ministries and British, bilingual and international schools in over 100 countries worldwide.
+GL Assessment is the leading provider of formative assessments to UK schools.
+They also provide assessments for overseas ministries and British, bilingual and international schools in over 100 countries worldwide.